Essays

 The Final Cut of Thomas Shelby

-Disclaimer: Contains major spoilers for Season 6 of Peaky Blinders “It means you f*** people.
-F*** people over.
-Don’t give a f***.
-It means you covet...
+Disclaimer: Contains major spoilers for Season 6 of Peaky Blinders "It means you f*** people over.
+Don't give a f***.
+Covet and steal and burn all...

 Gossip Is Serious Business, says Kelsey McKinney